 - Strong use of results and metrics

 Each bullet point connects actions to measurable impact.
-This shows exactly how the candidate contributed to business success. - Clear progression and leadership
+This shows exactly how the candidate contributed to business success at every stage of their career. - Clear progression and leadership

-The reverse-chronological format showcases a steady rise from Analyst to Manager, with an increasing scope of responsibility, culminating in managing teams and leading digital strategy. - Tailored, relevant project section
+The reverse-chronological format showcases a steady rise from Junior Analyst to Senior Manager, with an increasing scope of responsibility.
+The arc from execution to strategy to team leadership is easy for a recruiter to read at a glance. - Tailored project section

 Key takeaways

-Use supporting sections to strengthen your resume.
-A summary, skills section, certifications, and selected projects can help paint the full picture.
+- Supporting sections add depth without bloating your work experience.
+A resume summary, skills section, certifications, and selected projects help employers see the full picture.

-Jobscan’s resume scanner can help.
-It shows how well your resume matches the job description, and what to improve.
+- Jobscan’s resume scanner shows how well your resume matches the job description and flags formatting issues the ATS might struggle with.